-A recent VT pandemic transplant from Los Angeles, Alia Quart Khan is a passionate and seasoned film publicity professional with extensive corporate, festival, and awards publicity experience.
-Over the past 15+ years, Alia has developed multi-faceted marketing and publicity campaigns and has taken films to some of the world’s most prestigious international film festivals (Toronto, Venice, Cannes).
+A Vermont pandemic transplant from Los Angeles, Alia Quart Khan (she/her) is a passionate and seasoned entertainment professional with extensive arts administration, non-profit communications, festival, and awards experience.
+Over the past 15+ years, Alia has developed multi-faceted marketing and communications campaigns and has taken films to some of the world’s most prestigious international film festivals (Toronto, Venice, Cannes).

 Before joining VCFA as Associate Director of Admissions for the Film & Visual Art programs, Alia worked at Film Independent, the non-profit arts organization that puts on the Spirit Awards, LA Film Festival (till 2018), and Film Independent Labs.
 Previously, Alia focused on awards campaigns for studios including The Weinstein Company, Dreamworks Animation, Lionsgate, and Sony Pictures.
 Some of the most memorable campaigns she worked on include Paul Thomas Anderson’s THE MASTER, Quentin Tarantino’s DJANGO UNCHAINED, David O’Russel’s SILVER LININGS PLAYBOOK, Phyllida Lloyd’s THE IRON LADY, Michel Hazanavicius’ THE ARTIST, and George Clooney’s THE IDES OF MARCH.